 Cooley High was met with both audience and critical acclaim upon its initial release.
 Variety, seemingly to its own shock as much as anyone, pronounced that you didn’t “have to be Black to enjoy it immensely.”
 On a budget of about $750,000, the movie made back at least $13 million at the box office, and launched Schultz into a very rare tier for a director of color at the time.
 His next movie, the comedy Car Wash, was just as much a success.
 Then he was given the largest budget given to any Black director up to that time, but, unfortunately for him, it was for the most misbegotten of projects: Sergeant Pepper’s Lonely Hearts Club Band, starring the Bee Gees, and it was a disaster.
 I don’t have time here to unreel all the craziness involved with that movie, though suffice to say it did not make money.
 Though his career did not continue on an upward trajectory, he keeps working today, primarily in TV, on lots of shows you’ve probably seen.
-His film also proved extremely influential with future directors like Spike Lee and John Singleton.
+His films also proved extremely influential with future directors like Spike Lee and John Singleton.
 The latter frequently cited Cooley High as among the primary influences for Boyz N the Hood.

 I’ll admit, the movie’s amiability put me off-balance a little.
 It’s such a “hang out” movie, with so much of the dialogue versions of “heeey man,” that I found myself tuning out at times.
 But in the end you end up caring about these people.
 It is hard to see Motown as particularly transgressive, though perhaps it was at the time, I’m honestly unclear on that.
 What it does is lend some bits of this movie an underpinning sock-hoppiness, yet, somehow, it does not feel overwhelmingly of another time and place.
 The characters are always quite recognizably teenagers, even as they brawl in the balcony of a showing of Godzilla vs. Mothra.